murder

 To all the Kerrian’s Notebook readers all over the globe:

-Your comments, reactions and enthusiastic participation through Facebook, Twitter, Google+, emails and on the site itself, mean the world.
+Your comments, reactions and enthusiastic participation through Facebook, Twitter, emails, and on the site itself, mean the world.

 Many thanks for continuing to follow us as we travel around the country doing research, collecting odd stories and sharing weird facts about fires, EMS scenes, crime, and the people charged with helping the community when bad things happen.